ananya868/FurrBot-AI/raw-data-info.md

-#Data:
+# Dataset 🗄️
-- this text file shows the overall information about the data/knowledge base for our chatbot!
-Raw information about the data is provided as well as the structured information and the format style to be used. information on metadata is also provided on data-format-guide.txt file:
+This text file shows the overall information about the data/knowledge base for our chatbot!
+Guidelines on metadata and data-format can be found on data-format-guide.txt file.

-* '...' indicates presence of sub categories
+*'...' indicates presence of sub categories*

-Core pet categories:
+**Core pet categories:**
 - Dogs (breeds) ...
 - Cats (breeds) ...
 - Birds